 The topic here?
 Discovering the gifts our emotions have to give to us.
 In the first part of this series, we looked at the effect emotions can have on our health.
 Now we’ll look at how emotions are a part of our inner guidance and how integral they are to our authenticity and our power as human beings.

 Our emotions are a solid foundation upon which we can build a fluid relationship with this world and the people around us.
 Our emotions allow us to build trust and faith in an uncertain future that is always coming toward us.
 We can use both our brains – the science of our physical-ness – and our emotions – the intuitive side of our being-ness – for our greatest good, given the two are not mutually exclusive of the other.
 We don’t have to be limited to an “either/or” assessment of what we’ve been given with this phenomenal machine called a brain and the fluidity of our emotions as we experience them.

 A side note here… In a number of Western societies and other places, we define being emotional as “a weakness.”
 But wait… We also have a Western world that defines being passionate as “strength.”
 Merriam-Webster defines both words “emotional” and “passionate” using the word “emotion.”
-Yet, these two words and the valuations and meanings placed upon them are at opposing ends of the spectrum.
+Yet, these two words and the values and meanings placed upon them are at opposing ends of the spectrum.
 How is that?
 Meaning much?

 So what would it be to simply regard our emotions as emotions and nothing more?
 What would it be to drop all the meanings we’ve added and just deal with the thing without all the added bells and whistles on top?